kcamnairb/antismash_parser/README.md

 # Antismash Results Parser

 This is an R script that parses an antismash results directory into a summary csv file.
 Antismash is a tool for identifying biosynthetic gene clusters in bacterial and fungal genomes.
-The summary csv file contains information on the cluster number, type, coordinates, and most similar known cluster for each gene cluster.
+The summary csv file contains information on the cluster number, type, coordinates, the genes in the cluster, and the most similar known cluster for each gene cluster.
+This is able to parse results from antismash v5 - v7.

 ## Installation